 - Use your in-house CAD/CAM system and send us your CAD file ready for printing.

-4) Send the order using our order forms and attach your CAD file (s).
-Send to email@example.com.
+4) Send the order using the order system at our website and attach your CAD file (s).

 5) Use our shipping times to estimate and schedule production and the next appointment.

 For the O&P industry we recommend using Peel 1 or Artec EVA 3D scanner.
 For scanning foot impressions more affordable scanners like Sense scanner or Occipital scanner can be used.